 Avast VPN or Avast SecureLine VPN is yet another cybersecurity product coming from the world-renowned Czech software developer, Avast.
 This company has proven the virtual world its capabilities with other security programs like Avast Internet Security and Avast Antivirus.
-Nevertheless, this doesn’t necessarily mean that history repeats itself and SecureLine’s VPN security follows suit.
+Nevertheless, this doesn’t necessarily mean that history repeats itself and that using Avast VPN for Torrenting is a good idea.

-So, is Avast VPN good for torrenting at all?
+So, is there any use trying Avast VPN for torrenting at all?
 Before we answer this question, let us explain some crucial things about VPN torrenting.

 Why you need a VPN for torrenting